-If you are disabled and have impairment-related work expenses that are necessary for you to be able to get qualifying work-related education, you can deduct these expenses on Schedule A (Form 1040), line 28.
+If you are disabled and have impairment-related work expenses that are necessary for you to be able to get qualifying work-related education, you can deduct these expenses on Schedule A (Form 1040), line 28, or Schedule A (Form 1040NR), line 16.
 They are not subject to the 2%-of-adjusted-gross-income limit.
 To deduct these expenses, you must complete Form 2106 or 2106-EZ even if you meet the requirements described earlier under Form not required.

-For more information on impairment-related work expenses, see Publication 463.
+For more information on impairment-related work expenses, see chapter 6 of Publication 463.